fbpx

 WHO IS ELIGIBLE TO PARTICIPATE IN SLAM?

-Our Service Leadership and Mentorship program (SLAM) is specially designed for advanced students ages 13-18 years old.
-SLAM takes older students to the next level and provides younger ones with a goal to aspire towards.
-Eligible students are accepted to SLAM based on their jury scores, curriculum level, and teacher recommendation.
+Our Service Leadership and Mentorship program is specially designed for advanced students ages 13-18 years old.
+The program takes older students to the next level and provides younger ones with a goal to aspire towards.
+Eligible students are accepted to the program based on their jury scores, curriculum level, and teacher recommendation.

 English